tekumara/notes/dbt.md

 * metadata - models can have [tags](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/tags/) (e.g., PII, nightly) which can be referenced when running models or in the documentation
 * [documentation](https://blog.getdbt.com/using-dbt-docs/) shows model descriptions and DAG lineage (requires a host, e.g., S3)
 * [sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources) define source tables.
 You can rerun all models that depend on them, run tests to check their validity, and also check their freshness.
 * [seed data](https://docs.getdbt.com/docs/building-a-dbt-project/seeds) are CSV files in your project (and stored in git) loaded into your warehouse.
-Useful mapping tables or loading test data (e.g., without PII) into a dev schema ([example](https://github.com/stkbailey/fivethirtyeight-dbt-data)).
+Useful mapping tables or loading test data (e.g., without PII) into a test schema ([example](https://github.com/stkbailey/fivethirtyeight-dbt-data)).
 * [snapshots](https://docs.getdbt.com/docs/building-a-dbt-project/snapshots) implement type 2 slowly changing dimensions over mutable source tables
 * [analyses](https://docs.getdbt.com/docs/building-a-dbt-project/analyses) are SQL templates compiled into .sql files, rather than materialized against the warehouse.
 Compilation resolves all references and substitutions.
 * [packages](https://docs.getdbt.com/docs/guides/building-packages) enable sharing of models and their composition into other projects ([example](https://github.com/stkbailey/fivethirtyeight-dbt-data))